POV: What We Can Learn from a Poor Nation

 Helen Petty (CAS’15) can be reached at email@example.com.

 “POV” is an opinion page that provides timely commentaries from students, faculty, and staff on a variety of issues: on-campus, local, state, national, or international.
-Anyone interested in submitting a piece, which should be about 700 words long, should contact Rich Barlow at firstname.lastname@example.org.+ Comments
+Anyone interested in submitting a piece, which should be about 700 words long, should contact Rich Barlow at firstname.lastname@example.org.
+BU Today reserves the right to reject or edit submissions.
+The views expressed are solely those of the author and are not intended to represent the views of Boston University.+ Comments